mikronman/scheduler-demo/README.md

 This project uses Angular Material custom theme.

+- The header and footer components use material toolbar.
+- The layout uses the flex layout module.

 ## State Management

 The NGRX library has been added to this project for state management.